 Generally an upgrade of a building in relation to fire safety cannot be conducted without either:

-- a development consent; or
+- a. a development consent; or

 Due to the significant number of heritage buildings in our area, it is critical that fire upgrades are undertaken sympathetically.
 Council will not give a Fire Safety Upgrade Order unless it has considered the impact of the order on the heritage significance of the building.

 Examples of how sympathetic upgrades can be achieved include the following:

 - b.
 Timber balustrade/handrail required to be increased in height

 - c.
 Replicated original door-sets to fire door-sets with restored and re-instated door hardware